Skip to content

 go install github.com/linksocks/linksocks/cmd/linksocks@latest

-Or download pre-built binaries from releases page.
+Or download pre-built binaries from the releases page.

 Docker